Wombyte/markdownforlatex/README.md

 # Markdown For Latex

-This is a VsCode-Extension for my markdown-ish syntax that creates PDF-files via latex.
+This is a VsCode-Extension for my markdown-ish syntax that creates PDF-Files via latex.

 <br>